Leroymilo/FurnitureFramework/doc/ReadMe.md

 # TODO

 What parts of Furniture I plan to add customization to in this Framework:
-- Support for mural Furniture
-- Support for Bed
+- Custom light sources
 - Support for other special Furniture (Fish Tank, Randomized Plant (?))
-- Custom light sources
 - Add directionality to some fields of Particles
 - Add Particle list of scales and list of scale_changes

 # Known Issues

-- Placing Custom Furniture on a table (vanilla or custom) is kind of broken.
+- None for now!